 Susan E. Mayer, Ph.D. is a professor at the University of Chicago Harris School of Public Policy.
 She is an expert on the measurement of poverty, the effect of growing up in poor neighborhoods, and the effect of parental income on children's well-being.
 In addition to her work at the Behavioral Insights and Parenting Lab (BIP Lab), she is engaged in a number of studies of intergenerational economic mobility.

 The BIP Lab functions thanks to support from its academic collaborators, staff and team of undergraduate and graduate students at the University of Chicago.

-Students tend to fall under three categories:
+Students tend to fall under two categories:

 - The PhD Team, Chicago Harris PhD students who study various facets of early human capital development and provide their expertise on the BIP Lab's research projects.

 - Research Assistants, who are graduate and undergraduate students interested in gaining field research experience and passionate about the mission of the BIP Lab.